europace/kex-vorgang-update-api/README.md

 **addUnterhaltsverpflichtung** ( vorgangsnummer String!, unterhaltsverpflichtung [Unterhaltsverpflichtung](#unterhaltsverpflichtung)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!

-> Add a Unterhaltsverpflichtung to a Vorgang.
+> Add an Unterhaltsverpflichtung to a Vorgang.
 The Response contains the `id` of the created Haushaltsposition.
 This `id` can be used to update or delete this Haushaltsposition.

 **updateUnterhaltsverpflichtung** ( vorgangsnummer: String!, id: String!, unterhaltsverpflichtung [Unterhaltsverpflichtung](#unterhaltsverpflichtung)! ) -> [BasicResponse](#basicresponse)!